FSU Community Supervisor Resources

 - CALIPSO Supervisor Instructions SLP - 22Sep23: Guidance for how to use CALIPSO

-- CALIPSO Performance Rating Scale : Descriptions of Competency Ratings
+- FSU CALIPSO Performance Rating Scale: Descriptions of Competency Ratings

 Frequently Asked Questions